Joan began writing about music online four years ago. She is a talented choir director and teacher.

 One of the things a choir director wants is for the choir to sing with precision, and there are some signals you can give with your hands that will help bring that about:

-19: Sometimes when I’m directing I’ll use hand movements to follow the shape of the melody the choir is singing (moving my hand(s) up when the notes goes up and down when the notes go down).
+- Sometimes when I’m directing, I’ll use hand movements to follow the shape of the melody the choir is singing (moving my hand(s) up when the notes go up and down when the notes go down).
 This reminds the choir of how the melody goes, but more importantly (I think), it keeps everyone in sync with each other.
 Your hand motions can be a visual guide that keeps everyone on the rhythm of the song together.

 I've found real sign language (ASL) to be very useful sometimes during directing.
 More than anything, it can be a helpful reminder for the choir at those places in a song where it's easy to forget what lyrics come next.

 For example, one of the choirs I direct sings "King Of Love" by Hillsong.
-On the first verse, some of the singers have trouble remembering which word comes first -- "marvelous" or "wonderful".
-When we sing that part, I do the ASL sign for the letter "M" first, to remind them that the first thing they say is "You're marvelous".
-Then, at the next section, I sign the letter "W" for them to sing "You're wonderful".
+In the first verse, some of the singers have trouble remembering which word comes first—"marvelous" or "wonderful."
+When we sing that part, I do the ASL sign for the letter "M" first, to remind them that the first thing they say is "You're marvelous."
+Then, in the next section, I sign the letter "W" for them to sing "You're wonderful."

 If you want to learn a few signs, there are sign language books that are written specifically for church ministry.